Will Jack & Jill Come Tumbling Down? The dangers of fully AI'ing recruitment

 AI sees patterns.
 Great recruiters see people.

-But when companies tried to automate everything, they discovered what actually matters: the human judgment, relationship building, and authentic selling that determines whether a hire succeeds.
+But when companies tried to automate everything, they discovered what actually matters: the human judgement, relationship building, and authentic selling that determines whether a hire succeeds.

 The winning model isn't AI or human.
 It's human-in-the-loop.